ptrln216/dotfiles/README.md

 # Dotfiles & Environment Setup

-This repository contains development environment configuration and automated setup script.
+A simple way to set up a consistent macOS development environment with one command.
-It makes having the same essential tools, apps, and shell configuration easy - making environment setup fast and consistent with one command.
+Includes shell configuration, CLI tools, apps, and Node.js setup.

 ## Quick Start

 ### 1. Set Up Git SSH

-Apple macOS includes Git by default, so first ensure your SSH keys are set up to securely clone repositories.
+macOS includes Git by default.
+First, configure SSH to securely clone repositories.

-If you already have SSH keys set up and added to your Git provider, you can skip this step.
+If you already have SSH keys set up and added to your Git provider, skip this step.

 1. Generate a new SSH key (if needed):